49 of the Absolute Best Movies to Watch on Netflix

 Glass Onion: A Knives Out Mystery (2022)

 Some would say Glass Onion: A Knives Out Mystery is better than 2019's Knives Out.
 Some.
-Rian Johnson's followup to his masterfully subversive whodunnit wisely puts on a different coat.
-It sends Daniel Craig's benevolent private investigator Benoit Blanc abroad to a mysterious get together with tech billionaire Miles Bron and his friends.
+Rian Johnson's followup to his masterfully subversive whodunit wisely puts on a different coat.
+It sends Daniel Craig's benevolent private investigator Benoit Blanc abroad to a mysterious get-together with tech billionaire Miles Bron and his friends.
 The satirical characters are big, the laughs are big and there's even a stunning message about bending the truth.
 Is it at least comparable to 2019's Knives Out?
 Definitely.

 Comedy